Probate diversity data collection and reporting

 Free survey tool available in 2021

-We have partnered with an external organisation to provide our probate accredited firms with free access to an online tool which will help you collect, collate and anonymise your 2021 survey responses.
+We have partnered with Riliance to provide our probate accredited firms with free access to an online tool which will help you collect, collate and anonymise your 2021 survey responses.
 Firms will be able to create their own survey (pre-loaded with the 2021 survey questions) and generate a link to provide to staff.
 A summary report will be available for you to download and submit to ICAEW (along with your brief interpretation of the results).

 We recommend you provide information to your staff about how the data will be collected and published to reassure them that their anonymity will be preserved.

-2021 diversity survey webinar
+Watch the 2021 diversity survey webinar

 All permanent and temporary employees should ideally complete the survey, although it is optional to do so.
 The survey link should be sent to all staff and not just the probate team.